xinwu74/xinwu74.github.io/index.md

 - **Dec 2023：**One paper was published by KBS (Just over two months)!
 - **Aug 2023：**One paper accepted to PRCV 2023, see you in Xiamen!
-- **Oct 2022：**One paper accepted to Journal of Frontiers of Computer Science and Technology (计算机科学与探索).
+- **Oct 2022：**One paper accepted to Journal of Frontiers of Computer Science and Technology.
 <br>